-Form cells should adapt to larger text sizes by vertically stacking the key label and value.
-It is also crucial to allow text labels to display more content before truncating.
+Form cells adapt to larger text sizes by vertically stacking the key label and value.
+In this case, it is crucial to allow text labels to display more content instead of truncating them.

 In addition to color contrast ratio and dynamic type, there are more ways to ensure that your app is accessible to everyone. iOS provides guidance on how to enable accessibility features such as voice over, reading support, switch control, dictation, and much more.
-See iOS accessibility.
+See Accessibility on iOS for more information.